• Home

 Let us see how to compile and run the program on Windows.

-Now, Go to command line and change the current directory to the directory where the program is saved.
+Now, go to the command line and change the current directory to the directory where the program is saved.

 To compile the program, type: